 - Increased Productivity.

-It has advanced bug tracking options and translation of web browsers.
+It has advanced bug-tracking options and the translation of web browsers.
 It enables the user to make more contributions and display the statistics regarding the bug.

 - Integrated Built-in Mechanism and Deployment.